 During the journey, we have a great chance of exploring lifestyle at the Himalayas and High altitude, experiencing glorious and glamorous attire of nature, a hidden treasure of Everest region and culture and tradition of typical Sherpa community.
 These all things create a gallery on your mind and even on your camera which is the most epic thing that collects on your life.

 On this trip, we serve you Bed and Breakfast Plan with welcome and farewell dinner in Kathmandu.
 And while on the trail all standard meals are provided.
-For your accommodation facility, we provide 4-star category Hotel in Kathmandu, standard guest house during trekking and tent camp during climbing.
+For your accommodation facility, we provide a 4-star category hotel in Kathmandu, standard guest house during trekking and tent camp during climbing.

-If you are looking for other similar Lobuche East Peak Climbing with Everest Base Camp, we also offer Luxury Everest Base Camp Trek, Luxury short Everest Base Camp Trek with Helicopter flight from Base Camp to Lukla, Luxury Holidays Treks, Island Peak Climbing, Mera peak climbing, Luxury Holidays in Nepal with Everest Helicopter tour, and Luxury Trekking in Nepal.
+If you are looking for other similar Lobuche East Peak Climbing with Everest Base Camp, we also offer Luxury EBC Trek, Luxury short EBC Trek with Helicopter flight, Luxury Holidays Treks, Island Peak Climbing, Mera peak climbing, Luxury Holidays with Everest Helicopter tour, and other Luxury Trekking in Nepal.

 After arriving in Kathmandu, a representative from Luxury Holidays Nepal will pick up from the airport and take to your hotel.
 In the afternoon, you may take a rest or visit Luxury Holidays Nepal’s office.
 At evening, we host a pre-trip meeting at your hotel in Kathmandu and introduce your tour and trekking guide.
 Please seek this opportunity to ask questions about your trip.
 This includes a final briefing and preparations for the trip.
 For the meeting, please make sure you bring your passport, three copies of passport-size photos, and a readable copy of your travel insurance policy.
 During this meeting, please clear the due balance, if any.
 Please inform us in advance if you will be arriving late and therefore are unable to attend the pre-trip meeting.
 After the pre-trip meeting, there will be a welcome dinner hosted by Luxury Holidays Nepal.
 For dinner, you will be served authentic Nepalese cuisine, which will introduce you to the country’s food culture.